Geojuffie/HackingEDPlanning-Team5-QGISNL/technical_guide.md

 Add the administrative division files to a new project and zoom to layer.

-> The Worldpop-spraguemultiplier model uses a polygon layer to process the raster agesex data.
+> The worldpop model uses a polygon layer to process the raster agesex data.
 It will calculate the results for every polygon in the layer.
 If, for instance you use an admin3 division (typically a low level administrative division) you will get the results for each and every administration area in the country.
 >
 > If you wish to see result for just one administration area, the quickest way is probably to use the Split Vector layer tool (Vector \> Datamanagement-tools \> Split Vector layer) and add the specific administration area to your project.
 >